rawazrauf/iraq-farms-health/METHODOLOGY.md

 **Why the median and not the average?** A field can contain a few anomalous pixels — a shadow, a building, a patch of water, or a sensor artefact — that would distort a simple average.
 The median (the middle value) is robust to those outliers and better represents the typical condition of the field.
 Any value that falls outside the physically possible NDVI range of −1 to +1 is rejected as invalid, and the tool tries the next available scene.

+The moisture reading (NDMI) is computed the same way — median over the field's pixels, from a recent clear scene — when a field is opened.

 ### The two-year history

 The month-by-month chart repeats this process for each of the past 24 months, building a picture of how the field's vegetation rises and falls with the seasons.
 Months with no clear (cloud-free) imagery are left blank rather than guessed.